doxout/stractory/README.md

 Did you think: "It would be cool if such a web of node workers was easy to set up"

-Introducing stractory, the stream factory
+Introducing stractory, the streaming server factory

-Run stragents (stream based agents, like dnode) on a pool of generic workers.
+Run stragents (stream agents, like dnode) on a pool of generic workers.

-# What is a stractory server
+# What is a stractory server?

-A stractory server is a server that acts as a stream factory.
-It allows creation of named stream-based agents with stream pairs (input and output) by telling the stractory what you want.
+A stractory server is a server that acts as a stream agent factory.

-The agent is a function that takes the input and output streams.
-It will run on a worker, attach and process data from the created input stream and answer on the output stream.
+Stream agents are basically client-server pairs, with at least the function that initializes the server being defined.
+This server initialization function returns a client-handling function like the function passed to net.createServer()

+For example, dnode is a type of a stream agent: dnode agents consist of a server that handles connections and answers RPC and the client used to connect to such a server

+The point of stractory is to distribute these agents to multiple machines.
+To do this multiple generic workers can join (register to) a stractory server.
+When the factory is asked to create an agent, its server function will run on a random worker and the returned client handling function will be used to process all connections arriving to it.

 # Setup

 To run a stractory, create a stractory server:

     net.createServer(stractory.server()).listen(9000);